sm0ca/Moview/README.md

 #### Disclaimer:

-Chapter Check does not own or imply ownership of any of the images used in the application.
+Moview does not own or imply ownership of any of the images used in the application.
 All images belong to their respective owners.
-Chapter Check users and its programmers are not liable for any of the content displayed in this application.
+Moview users and its programmers are not liable for any of the content displayed in this application.